catvasion/cineverse/README.md

 #### Preferences

-Personalize your Cineverse experience with the dark mode option.
+Personalise your Cineverse experience with the dark mode option.
 Enjoy a cinematic atmosphere with a sleek and visually appealing interface.

 ## Credits